brookshelley/brookshelley.github.com/content/posts/2018-10-14-invasions-review.md

 ---
 layout: posts
-title: A Review of Invasions by Calvin Gimpelevich
+title: A Review of Invasions
 description: A fantastic new collection of trans speculative fiction
 date: 2018-10-14
 tags: